-Strategic Priority 3.3: Opportunities for engagement and collaboration strengthen connection in our community.
-(NELP 3 and 7) Planned approaches /actions 68 We expect to Responsibility Who's leading?
-Expected / desired outcomes.
-69 How we will measure progress / success this year Timeframe70 We will get this done by Resources required 71 3.3.1 Engage with parents and other important stakeholders.
+Strategic Priority 3.3: Opportunities for engagement and collabo Planned approaches /actions 66 Responsibility Expected / desired outcomes.
+67 Timeframe 68 Resources required69 We expect to Who's leading?
+How we will measure progress / success this year We will get this done by kesources required.
+3.3.1 Engage with parents and other important stakeholders.
 Opportunities to engage and gather perspectives / feedback - e.g. regular Parents Forum, TAMSO engagement, surveys, etc. Community 'satisfaction' survey for whānau, taiohi/students and Kaiako/teachers developed.
-HRT Connected Parents Forum in partnership with the school.
+HRT / WRT / ASH / BKR Connected Parents Forum in partnership with the school.
 Positive engagement / attendance at well-organised hui Understand what 'success' means for our stakeholders and keep our finger on the pulse of community satisfaction.
 Ongoing Term 1 - scheduled hui - Parents Forum; TAMSO Term 2/3 - develop and conduct survey.
 Term 4 - evaluate results 3.3.2 Enhance student leadership development, voice, and agency.
 Continued leadership development of the senior leaders' team.
 Service opportunities are identified, and participation is encouraged.
 Opportunities for tuakana teina are identified (peer support, leadership).
 Student Council is student-led but supported by Deputy Principals / Kaiaawhina.
 Strengthen Junior leadership development.
-EARS (Peer Support) training and coordination KET (with FLR) Leaders are appointed with good process.
+EARS (Peer Support) training and coordination WRT (with FLR) Leaders are appointed with good process.
 There are clear roles and expectations.
 Each leadership team produces plan of what they want to achieve and how ('action plan') and identify support and resources needed.
 Increased student responsibility for Assemblies and other activities that promote agency and leadership.
 Senior leaders are encouraged to include younger students in their activities and activity provide opportunities for leadership development, e.g., school guides, student council.
 EARS are coordinated by the Counsellor with support from 24/7 Youth workers.
 There is active participation.
 Term 1- Leadership training and planning Ongoing - Regular Council hui Budget 3.3.3 Develop Business and Alumni connection strategies and increase opportunities for taiohi/students.
 Connect with local businesses and associations.
 Gather examples of similar schools who have an active alumnus association.
 Build the alumni database.
 Form an alumni-led association or similar who promote 'alumni connection' activities.
 BKR / HRT Improved collaboration and communication with: Parents, Alumni association, Local employers / businesses, Education providers (WINTEC, Gateway providers, etc.) Opportunities for students are identified and pursued with relevant community links / providers.
 Ongoing Term 4 - as part of marketing plan an alumni strategy is outlined Promotional budget

-68 Regulation 9(1)(b) - key actions to reach annual target(s)
+Regulation 9(1)(b) - key actions to reach annual target(s)

-69 Regulation 9(1)(d) - success measures
+Regulation 9(1)(d) - success measures

-70 Regulation 9(1)(d) - success measures
+Regulation 9(1)(d) - success measures

-71 Regulation 9(1)(c) - resources
+Regulation 9(1)(c) - resources